Louis047/Password-Cracking-Simulator/README.md

 # <p style= "text-align: center">🔐 Password Cracking Simulator (PCS) </p>

-A lightweight and educational simulator that demonstrates how password cracking can be accelerated using distributed systems principles.
+A lightweight and simplified simulator that demonstrates how password cracking can be accelerated using distributed systems principles.
 Built using Python and Flask, PCS uses a master-worker architecture to emulate real-world password cracking workflows—**ethically and safely** using only synthetic data.
 One can also say, a **distributed approach** in cracking passwords

+> [!NOTE]
+> This project is meant for educational purposes **ONLY** and should never be/intended to be used for unethical purposes.

 ## Project Goals